Escape the Fate: Out of the Shadows and departure of Gruft (2022–present)

 Shortly before a show in mid-September 2021, Kevin Gruft was absent from the band with Matti Hoffman taking his place as the lead guitarist.
 The band later removed Gruft from list of band members on their social media pages and added The Dead Rabbitts lead guitarist Erik Jensen as permanent bassist.

 In December 2022 the band announced that they would be joining the lineup of the "Blue Ridge Rock Festival 2023".
 A new photo of the band was revealed without Gruft, and the band has yet to release an official statement regarding Kevin Gruft's departure.

 On January 27, 2023, the band released their single titled "H8 My Self".
 Two months later, on March 31, 2023, another single called "Low" was released, followed by "Cheers to Goodbye" featuring Spencer Charnas from the band Ice Nine Kills on June 30.

 Alongside a US tour, they shared their eighth studio album would be called Out of the Shadows and released September 1, 2023, their first album to be released under Big Noise Records.
 Their headlining tour in support of the record, entitled the Out of the Shadows Tour, took place between August 31 and October 7, with openers D.R.U.G.S, Point Up North, Stitched Up Heart, and Garzi.
 They are also slated to perform at the So What Fest in Dallas, Texas, on September 7, as well as Hellfest in France.

+In February 2026, the band was announced as part of the lineup for the Louder Than Life music festival in Louisville, scheduled to take place in September.